lacker/coinkit/testnet/README.md

 kubectl describe pod cserver0-deployment
 ```

-To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, "all logs" from the second.
+To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, "cserver0" from the second.

 To expose the `cserver` to public internet ports, you need to create a load balancer, which you can do with the `expose.sh` script: